Blackpool International Airport, United Kingdom

 Terminal features at the Lancastrian airport

+The airport has a single passenger terminal, which has a total area of 3,800m².
 The terminal has a capacity to handle up to two million passengers a year.
-The facilities at the terminal include 14 check-in desks, six departure gates, an additional baggage reclaim carousel and 5,000ft2 of retail space.
+The facilities at the terminal included 14 check-in desks, six departure gates, an additional baggage reclaim carousel and 5,000ft² of retail space.

 Runways at the airport

 The airport has two asphalt-paved runways.
-The first runway (10/28) is 1,869m long.
-The second runway (13/31) is 1,004m in length.
+The first runway (10/28) is 1,869m-long, while the second runway (13/31) is 1,004m-long.

-In June 1972 HFB-320 Hansa Jet flight crashed during take off and caught fire.
+In June 1972, HFB-320 Hansa Jet flight crashed during take-off and caught fire.
 Two crew members and five of the six passengers were killed in the accident.
 On 27 September 1982, a flight belonging to Harvest Air was damaged in an accident at the airport.

 In December 2006, AS365N Eurocopter crashed into the Irish Sea.
 The cause of the accident was pilot's error.